Pesalai Church attack: Further attack

-The survivors also claimed that the navy had walked down the village indiscriminately shooting at the houses.
-In addition to the damages to the houses, a further 40 boats and 45 wadiyas were destroyed in the incident, and people estimate that their losses will exceed 50 million rupees (₹50,000,000).
-The burning of the boats were a major problem to the village as most of the population relied on fishing for income.
+The survivors also claimed that navy sailors had walked down the village, indiscriminately shooting at the houses.
+In addition to the damages to the houses, a further 40 boats and 45 wadiyas were destroyed in the incident, and it is estimated that their losses exceeded 50 million rupees (₹50,000,000).
+The burning of the boats was a major problem for the village, as most of the population relied on fishing for income.
 The attack on the surrounding villages left four more fishermen dead.
 All of them were shot through the mouth and killed on the beach.
-Remains of one more man was found in a burned boat.
+The remains of one more man were found in a burned boat.
 Many huts were also burned.